Le Musée Grevin

 Tickets and hours

-There's no diplomatic way to put this: the museum is very expensive €24.50(!!) for adults.
-To put it in perspective, that's twice as expensive as the Louvre!
+There's no diplomatic way to put this: the museum is very expensive €24.50(!!) last time I checked!
+To put it in perspective, that's like twice as expensive as the Louvre!
 Jeez!
 Who do they think they are?
 The Musée Grevin does have reduced tickets for students, kids, and seniors.
 The steep ticket price is the one reason why I often hesitate to recommend this museum to my friends and acquaintances who're visiting Paris, or at the very least I make sure to warn them about the price; I don't want to be responsible if they end up not liking the place and feeling ripped off!I don't worry about this sort of thing for other museums like the Pompidou or the D'Orsay, for example, which are less expensive, larger, and arguably much more culturally significant.
 Of all the museums I've been to in Paris, big and small, the Musée Grevin is without a doubt the most expensive, but it is fun if you've got the dough to spend.
 So that's my only warning; if you don't die of a heart attack at the ticket window, you'll have a fantastic time!

 Make sure to check the museum's website to confirm ticket prices and hours when planning your trip.